br-mat/annoying-plant/README.md

 #### ***Electronic components:***
 Only some important parts are listed for this project.
 - **Resistor:** A resistor is a passive electrical component that implements electrical resistance as a circuit element.
 In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages and many other uses. <br>
-The resistance value of the part is given in Ohm. <br>
+The resistance value of the part is given in ohm. <br>
 *Example:*  Limiting the amount of current flowing through LED's or Pulling Wires to a certain level while not shorting the circuit.
 For example, if something needs a signal default High on the input it can be realized with a Pull-up resistor to the supply voltage.
 This prevent a short circuit if the pin is switched low.
 - **Transistor:** The electronic equivalent of a switch.
 With two main categories, MOSFET YYYYYYYYYYYYYY and Bipolar YYYYYYYY.
 Both of them comes with N- and P-doped variants.
 The range of application is wide.
 They can be used as amplifier or simply as switches.
 For our purpose only the use of as switch (in saturation) is relevant. <br>
 *Example:* Using an Npn bipolar transistor we could switch High currents directly from the source.
 Without risk to damage a Pin of the microcontroller due to overload.